 Summer is in full swing and whether you and your family are enjoying a stay-cation in Dallas, or traveling, you’ll likely be spending a good amount of your time driving in a motor vehicle.

 Summer vacation means crowded roads, highways, and sometimes overly-packed cars.
-To keep yourself and your passengers safe, practice these driving tips.
+To keep yourself and your passengers safe and to avoid car accidents in the DFW Metroplex and beyond, practice these driving tips.

 1. Plan Ahead

 Whether you’re headed out for a long vacation or a short drive to Galveston, always be sure you plan ahead.
 Check for hazardous road conditions, including possible construction zones or high-traffic areas.
 Also, check weather reports and make sure you and your car are ready for what may come your way.

 This is North Texas – not upstate New York.
 Having water in your car is always a good idea, especially in case of an emergency.
 Keeping a case, or a few, jugs of water in your vehicle can save your life.

 Water is essential, especially in the Texas summer heat.